equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/logging.md

     * One log goes to console
     * One more detailed log goes to a log-service
 * Good practice - Don't mix logs and metrics - they have different purposes
-  * Logs are messages describing and event - the message is the data
+  * Logs are messages describing an event - the message is the data
   * Metrics are measurements at a point in time for the app/system.
 Metrics usually consist of a timestamp, and identifier and a value - and are done at regular intervals (the resolution)